Your wealth, in the form of money or items with a financial value. For example, savings, investments, land and property.

 If your income drops or your capital falls below £23,250, you might be eligible for council help.
 Contact your local council around three months before you think this will happen.
 Councils will only provide financial help from the date you contact them for help, so if your capital has already dropped below £23,250 before you contact them, you won’t be reimbursed.

 If you’re moving to a care home, when your capital falls below £23,250, not including the value of your home or your pension pot, you may be able to make a deferred payment agreement with the council.
-They will pay your care home fees and claim the money back later, when the property is sold for example.
+This means that they will pay your care home fees and claim the money back later, when your property is sold.
 Our factsheet Care home fees and your property has more details.

 Read our guide Paying for your care for more information.